 - Either player lands an attack or ability.

 - If a player is experiencing technical issues (hardware or software problems that prevents the match from continuing), the player may call (in Battle.net chat) for a single restart provided the call is made before establishment of GOR.

 - If it is unclear if something qualifies as a technical issue contact a tournament official and they will make the decision.

-- In the event of a remake, players must play the same legends.
+- In the event of a remake, players must play the same deck.

-- If a player’s client fails to load after legend selection, then the match must be restarted.
+- If a player’s client fails to load after deck selection, then the match must be restarted.

 - If a player disconnects and is not able to reconnect to the game, the disconnect will be treated as a loss for the one who lost the connection, unless both participants agree to play a rematch.